cosmos1255/DJs/README.md

 # Blake and the DJs
-Group for POOS project files
+Group for POOSD project files

 Tasks: